CoderCat55/HearMeMioConnect/README.md

 ----------------- already done left to gain basic understanding of the system --------------------------

 My aim:
+"Segement the data in calibration_data/p3 according to rest gesture in the calibration_data/p3rest folder.
+Because  gestures in calibration_data/p3 include rest->gesture->rest So we need to cut the rest positions and then save these new data to calibration_data/p3new."
+SO I need this procedure for all participant their folders are named as follows: p1,p2,p3,p4,p5,p6 and p1rest,p2rest.....
+This procedure will be done between same participant with this I mean segment p3 data with p3rest, not p3 data with p4rest I need detailed plan on how would you implement this.

+for classification details :
+while is_running True
+            check if the gesture is rest  with restmodel(model 1) which is a svm model  windowSize 20ms
+            if gesture != rest
+                do feature engineering
+                run classifymodel(model 2) window size 100 ms

+we will have 2 models:
+model1(the rest model) will be trained on calibration_data/pXnew (X being participant number [1,6]) as not-rest class and calibration_data/pXrest (X being participant number [1,6]) as rest class.

+model2(the classification model) will be trained on calibration_data/pXnew (X being participant number [1,6]) each gesture name as a class.

+classification and commanding should run simulteneusly so I can start-stop classsification.
+I would prefer multiprocessing.

 The problems:

 RULES: Please really read all the code.
 Do not make assumptions while answering.
 While giving ansswers include the chain of thought, why did you make that assumption, which part of thee code leads you to that?
 If you are not sure about how something works just tell me.